CAN WE ALL GET ALONG?

 Exploring the past and future of diversity in public schools

-Director Pablo Miralles will be with us in Cincinnati, joining a diverse local panel to discuss the future of public schools in our own communities in the face of increasing segregation.
+Director Pablo Miralles will join a diverse local panel to discuss the future of public schools in our own communities.

 Together, we will explore the circumstances and failures of the past, and the challenges ahead in promoting well-funded and diverse public education.